codio-content/ThinkDS/codio-student-unit-excludes/book-structure/generate/.guides/content/analysis-of-algorithms-selection-sort.md

-For example, see the implementation of a simple algorithm called *selection sort** (see \url{http://thinkdast.com/selectsort}) in the panel to the left.
+For example, see the implementation of a simple algorithm called **selection sort** (see http://thinkdast.com/selectsort) in the panel to the left.

 [Highlight swapElements](open_file code/SelectionSort.java panel=0 ref="public static void swapElements" count=5)